Monotone stability of quadratic semimartingales with applications to unbounded general quadratic BSDEs: Quadratic variation estimates and stability results

-The local martingale $Z \star N$ is the orthogonal projection of the local martingale $M_.$ onto the space of stochastic integrals generated by the local martingale $N_.$, and $d\varq{Z \star N}_t\ll d\varqM_t$, so that $d|V|_t\ll \frac{1}{\delta}d\Lambda_t+|Y_t| dC_t +\delta d\varqM_t$ and $Y_.$ is a quadratic semimartingale. \end{e-definition} When considering sequences of BSDE-like quadratic semimartingales under mild assumptions on the sequence of coefficients, the sequence of finite variation processes is converging in total variation in the appropriate space, and the limit is still a BSDE-like quadratic semimartingale.\\ The uniform convergence of the quadratic semimartingales needed for these convergence results may seem very strong.
-We know however from Theorem \ref{th:characterization general quasimart} that all the processes obtained by a.s. convergence are continuous.
-Thanks to Dini's Theorem, the monotone convergence implies uniform convergence for continuous functions on compact spaces.
-Therefore, by a localization procedure, we can prove the following very strong result: \begin{theorem} Let assume the sequence $(Y^n_.)$ to be a monotone sequence of ${\mathcal S_Q}(|\eta_T|,\Lambda, C)$-semimartingales converging almost surely to a process $Y_.$. \\ \rmi Then, the limit process $Y_.$ is a continuous ${\mathcal S_Q}(|\eta_T|,\Lambda, C)$- semimartingale, the convergence is locally uniform and all properties given in Theorem \ref{th:Nicolas} hold (locally) true.
-In particular, there exists a subsequence of martingales $M^n_.=Z^n\star N_.+M^{n,\bot}_.$ converging in $\mathbb{H}^1$ and almost surely to $M_.=Z\star N_.+M^{\bot}_.$\\ \rmii Suppose in addition that the processes $(Y^n_.)$ are BSDE-like quadratic semimartingales, associated with a sequence of monotone coefficients $g_n$ converging almost surely to $g$, having the following properties:
+When considering sequences of BSDE-like quadratic semimartingales under mild assumptions on the sequence of coefficients, the sequence of finite variation processes is converging in total variation in the appropriate space, and the limit is still a BSDE-like quadratic semimartingale.

+The uniform convergence of the quadratic semimartingales needed for these convergence results may seem very strong.
+We know however from Theorem~\ref{thcharacterizationgeneralquasimart} that all the processes obtained by a.s. convergence are continuous.
+Thanks to Dini's theorem, the monotone convergence implies uniform convergence for continuous functions on compact spaces.
+Therefore, by a localization procedure, we can prove the following very strong result. \begin{theorem} Let assume the sequence $(Y^n_{\cdot})$ to be a monotone sequence of ${\mathcal S_Q}(|\eta_T|,\Lambda, C)$-semimartingales converging almost surely to a process $Y_{\cdot}$. \begin{enumerate}[(ii)] \item[(i)]Then, the limit process $Y_{\cdot}$ is a continuous ${\mathcal S_Q}(|\eta _T|,\Lambda, C)$- semimartingale, the convergence is locally uniform and all properties given in Theorem \ref{thNicolas} hold (locally) true.
+In particular, there exists a subsequence of martingales $M^n_{\cdot}=Z^n\star N_{\cdot}+M^{n,\bot }_{\cdot}$ converging in $\mathbb{H}^1$ and almost surely to $M_{\cdot}=Z\star N_{\cdot }+M^{\bot}_{\cdot}$.